 Records of delivery or return of Certified Mail items are retained by the USPS for two years.
-These records are to the general public.
+These records are available to the general public.
 The easiest way to trace a Certified Mail letter is to go to the USPS website and enter the Certified Mail number in the Track and Confirm section.
 If the Certified Mail letter was delivered, a facsimile of the signed receipt will be available online.

 Since neither the sender nor the addressee can alter the USPS Automated Tracking records, those records cannot be manipulated by a party in interest who might claim receipt or non-receipt for their own interests.

 The USPS employee returns the validated receipt to the mailer.
-The USPS does not maintain a copy of the Certificate of Mailing.
+Unlike other Special Services, the USPS does not maintain a copy of the Certificate of Mailing.
 The USPS does not track these letters through the mail stream.
 The USPS does not verify that the addresses on those letters are complete or accurate, nor does it keep a record of whether any of those letters were returned to sender.

 A Certificate of Mailing is NOT proof that a letter was received by the addressee.
 Since the only record of the mailing is in the possession of a party of interest, the addressee cannot rely upon the business records of a disinterested third party (USPS) in contesting the receipt of such a letter.